John Chambers College of Business and Economics

 The John Chambers College of Business and Economics is the business school of West Virginia University, a state university located in Morgantown in the U.S. State of West Virginia.
 The college building is in the downtown campus of the university.
-The college offers ten undergraduate Bachelor of Science in Business Administration (BSBA) programs and one Bachelor of Science in Economics program, seven master programs, and doctoral programs throughout its six departments.
+The college offers ten undergraduate Bachelor of Science in Business Administration (BSBA) programs, two Bachelor programs in Economics, and one STEM-designated Bachelor of Science program in Supply Chain Management Science, seven master programs, and doctoral programs throughout its six departments.

 History

 The College of Business and Economics traces its origins to the late 1940s when it awarded business administration degrees under College of Arts and Sciences.
 The WVU College of Commerce was created by an order of the state higher education board in November, 1951, with the first students enrolled for the first semester of the 1952-53 academic year.
 In 1954, the college was accredited by the American Assembly of Collegiate Schools of Business.
 In 1957 the Master of Science in Industrial Relations was the first master's degree program in the college.
 The first Ph.D. program was established in 1965 in economics.
 In 1971 the College of Commerce was renamed the College of Business and Economics.
 On November 9, 2018 the college was renamed the John Chambers College of Business and Economics, after the two-time WVU alumnus.